Skip to content

 Details Tab

-Name - Policy name (e.g., Unused Public Ips)
+Name Display name of the policy (e.g., Unused Public Ips)

 Criteria Tab